PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 }
 ```
 ### Behavior :
-- In case of network not listed in `StarknetChainId`, the function throw an Error.
+- In case of network not listed in `StarknetChainId`, the function throw an Error TBD.
 ### Example :
 ```typescript
 const resp = await myWallet.request(type: "wallet_requestChainId");